mantovanig/csproj-integrity/README.md

 # csproj-integrity
-Node module for check the visual studio solution integrity parsing the file csproj.
+Node module for check the visual studio solution integrity parsing the csproj file.

 You can use it with Grunt Plugin [grunt-csproj-integrity](https://github.com/mantovanig/grunt-csproj-integrity)